ykxvqze/data_projects/README.md

 <a class="external reference" href="https://github.com/ykxvqze/data_projects/blob/master/dbmerger.md">dbmerger.md</a>: A proposed method for merging datasets that contain sensitive information from two different parties without revealing any identifying information to either party.
 The task can be accomplished via a third party, e.g. a bot, without the bot receiving any identifying information either.
 -->

+## Data toolkit

+A data toolkit for processing CSV files written in Bash.
+The tools can be passed a CSV file or CSV data piped via stdin.

+<a class="external reference" href="https://github.com/ykxvqze/bash_projects#data-toolkit">tools</a><br>